uni-giessen-openbis-team/nuxt3-frontend-webapp/README.md

 2. The files in `server/data` need to be copied to the OpenBIS server.
 These files come from [QBiC](https://portal.qbic.uni-tuebingen.de/portal/software).

+3. Copy some Sample Data from the old test instance
 ```sh
 # Delete Database
 docker exec -it openbis-db psql -U postgres -c "DROP DATABASE IF EXISTS openbis_prod;"